 Our Board of Directors is currently comprised of eight members (there is currently one vacancy which will not be filled at the Annual Meeting).
-A majority of the members of the Board are "independent" under the rules of the Nasdaq Global Market ("Nasdaq").
+A majority of the members of the Board are "independent" under the rules of the Nasdaq Global Select Market ("Nasdaq").
 The Board has determined that the following directors are independent: Messrs.
 Bernikow, Choper, Mooney, Porter and Presser.

-Our Board of Directors met eight times during our fiscal year ended February 2, 2008 ("fiscal 2007").
-Each of the directors attended at least 75 percent of the aggregate of the total meetings of the Board and the total meetings of the committees of the Board on which each director served.
+Our Board of Directors met ten times during our fiscal year ended January 31, 2009 ("fiscal 2008").
+Each of the directors attended at least 75 percent of the aggregate of the total meetings of the Board and the total meetings of the Board on which each director served.

 We believe that it is important for and we encourage the members of our Board of Directors to attend Annual Meetings of Stockholders.
-Last year, all members of the Board of Directors attended the Annual Meeting of Stockholders held on July 31, 2007.
+Last year, all members of the Board of Directors attended the Annual Meeting of Stockholders held on July 31, 2008.